itsabhinash/itsabhinash/README.md

 ## lectures
 All lectures will be posted here
 ## Labs
-All assignments would be posted here
+All assignments would be posted